awsdocs/aws-iot-docs/developerguide/iotsitewise-rule-action.md

 ## Requirements<a name="iotsitewise-rule-action-requirements"></a>

 This rule action has the following requirements:
 + An IAM role that AWS IoT can assume to perform the `iotsitewise:BatchPutAssetPropertyValue` operation\.
-For more information, see [Granting AWS IoT the required access](iot-create-role.md)\.
+For more information, see [Granting an AWS IoT rule the access it requires](iot-create-role.md)\.

   You can attach the following example trust policy to the role\.